SS Columbia (Tokyo DisneySea): Origin and design

 Tokyo DisneySea was designed with a nautical and maritime theme.
 The liner was chosen as a representation of iconic steam liners such as RMS Titanic, though the Columbia is not a specific recreation of the Titanic.
-The ship's funnels are painted in a similar red to the Cunard Line's color, and is similar in appearance to the RMS Queen Mary, currently a museum ship and hotel at Long Beach, California.
+The ship's funnels are painted in a similar red to the Cunard Line's colour, and is similar in appearance to the RMS Queen Mary, currently a museum ship and hotel at Long Beach, California.
 The Columbia was designed as a recreation of the Queen Mary owing to initial plans to build DisneySea at Long Beach, California, an idea which was later scrapped, but many of the designs were transferred to the Tokyo Disney park.

 The ship was designed to take visitors to the park from 'New York Harbor' to 'Mediterranean Harbor', two locations in Tokyo DisneySea.
 To make it more like a 20th-century passenger ship, the ship is towed by a small steam tug before departure.